 7. Always freeze leftovers.

 There’s often a whole meal left once dinner’s been eaten and instead of chucking it in the bin scoop into a tub or wrap in clingfilm and bung in the freezer for another day.
+Or, for a more eco-friendly alternative to cling film, try these silicone food covers.

 8. Sharing is caring